Introduction

 - Select Newsletter subscription form.

-- Copy the link in the Subscription form link field and send it to the contact who wishes to re-subscribe to your newsletter.
+- Click the link in the Subscription form link field to copy it and send it to the contact who wishes to subscribe again to your newsletter.

 - It's legally required: many jurisdictions, including the European Union with the General Data Protection Regulation (GDPR), mandate that marketing emails provide an easy way for recipients to withdraw their consent.
 In Italy, the Personal Data Protection Code also requires this option.